iamshanahan/Questions/README.md

    * N = the minimum number of questions
    * L = some question list

 For example, suppose our input is "a:TTF, b:FFF, c:TTT".
-If we ask, "1?,2?" and the answer is "F,F", then we have identified b.
+We could choose as L "1?,2?".
+Then if the answer is "F,F", then we have identified b.
 But if the answer is "T,T", both a and b are possible.
 Therefore "1?,2?" is not in Q.  But "2?,3?" is.
 So is "2?,c?".
-So L <= 2.
+So N <= 2.

 Now we can ask some interesting (to me) questions
 1. How do you generate a minimal question list?